-Sailor, artist, businessman and iconoclast, Wilbraham Liardet was one of early Melbourne’s most unique inhabitants.
+Sailor, artist, businessman and iconoclast, Wilbraham Liardet was one of early Melbourne’s most unique early inhabitants.

 Wilbraham Frederick Evelyn Liardet was born in Chelsea, London, in July 1799.
 His family was military; both his father and grandfather had been officers in the Army, and Wilbraham joined the service himself as a teenager.
 He saw active duty in both the Navy and the Army.